The End Of An Era: FinalGear.com's Main Site Retired, Forums Will Live On

 In July 2014, we received a DMCA take-down request for all Top Gear UK, US, and Australia torrents from FACT, a British trade organization representing the BBC.
 While I suspect that FACT acted on their own rather than at the request of the BBC, we still must honor their request to take down the content that we have been hosting for over 10 years now.

 Rather than leaving the main site online without any Top Gear torrents, I have decided to just retire the main site and redirect traffic here to the forums.
 Fifth Gear is a great show but it isn't worth dedicating a whole website to.
 I also don't want to try to keep an episode directory going as it's a lot of work and Wikipedia does a much better job at it.
-For the countdown timers, there's other great sites out there such as TV Calendar.
+For the countdown timers, I've added a link to the top of the forums.